 Although the design of healthcare environments can contribute to reducing aggression, it is not always possible to change the 'bricks and mortar' in the short term.
 Use the given environment in ways that reduce the risk of aggression, such as:

-- Allowing people to move around, preferably with access to outside areas - Reducing stimulus such as bright lights or loud noises - Providing privacy using curtains or side lounges.
+- Allowing people to move around, preferably with access to outside areas - Reducing stimulus such as bright lights or loud noises - Providing privacy using curtains or side lounges - Implementing sensory modulation strategies.